 Hasso goes back into full parrot mode and again pivots away from the question around whether SAP will certify other databases.

 “so, i recommend to stop the argument: row for oltp, column for olap.

 older applications, especially the 20 year old sd-benchmark scenario are not representative for modern applications any more. if you don’t trust me (i am pretty neutral, because as a professor i would loose my students being biased) ask the now over 1200 startup companies, who switched from classic rdbs to hana.”

 That is not true.
 SD in ECC or S/4HANA works the way it always did.
-Neither Appleby not Hasso explain why this assertion is true, they merely make the assertion.
+Neither Appleby not Hasso explain why this assertion is valid, they merely make the assertion.

 The most likely explanation is that HANA cannot perform competitively in the SD benchmark.

 Secondly, Hasso is not a professor.
 Yes, he may have wiggled the title from The University of Potsdam in return for setting up the HPI at the university.
 But he is unqualified to be a professor anywhere that he did not found an institute on campus.
 It is also doubtful that Hasso would lose his students as they most likely worship him (Hasso is worth roughly $12 billion).
 And it is unlikely Hasso even does much teaching.
 The number of people who are worth over $10 billion and still work as university professors is precisely zero.
 Hasso spends over 1/2 of his time on a sailboat, which is likely why he was in Bermuda when he wrote these replies.
 Hasso would have had his enormous sailboat docked at plush Bermuda harbor.
 This is not a man who will be grading many papers.

 Does Hasso teach a lot of course from Bermuda’s Hamilton Harbor?

 Secondly, 1200 startup companies did not switch to HANA.
 This entire paragraph is lies.
 And the argument was about Appleby providing false information, not